AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-http-size.md

  </tr>
 </table>

-If neither width nor height is 0, the image is scaled to the exact specified dimensions and the aspect ratio of the image is not preserved.
+If neither width or height is 0, the image is scaled to the exact specified dimensions and the aspect ratio of the image is not preserved.
 Setting either value to 0 preserves the aspect ratio of the image.

 If *`thickness`* is specified, a drop shadow is rendered if the vignette object defines an appropriate light vector.
 Set *`thickness`* to 0 to disable drop-shadow rendering.